libp2p/go-libp2p-daemon/README.md

+> [!WARNING]
-## 🚧 This project is not actively maintained and is unsupported! 🚧
+> ## 🚧 This project is not actively maintained and is unsupported! 🚧
+>

-It has reached viable PoC stage but is not being actively worked on or maintained.
+> It has reached viable PoC stage but is not being actively worked on or maintained.
 If you want to play around with libp2p, go ahead and try this project out.
 However:
+>

-* There is little documentation and no support.
+> * There is little documentation and no support.
-* The libp2p version used in this project will not be actively updated.
+> * The libp2p version used in this project will not be actively updated.
+>

-In other words: **DO NOT USE IN PRODUCTION**
+> In other words: **DO NOT USE IN PRODUCTION**

 # libp2p Daemon